-The Standards Panel is an independent panel of the FP Canada Standards CouncilTM, and is composed of CFP professionals, licensed financial planners from the province of Québec and at least one public member.
-The Standards Panel is responsible for and has delegated responsibility from the Board over:

-- the FP Canada Standards Council Standards of Professional Responsibility, including associated guidance; - the Competency Profile and Projection Assumption Guidelines, to ensure that they fulfill FP Canada's mandate; and - the FP Canada Standards Council PAG Committee which is responsible for maintaining and updating the Projection Assumption Guidelines.
+The Standards Panel is an independent panel of the FP Canada Standards Council[TM], and is composed of CFP professionals, licensed financial planners from the province of Québec and at least one public member.
+The Standards Panel is responsible for and has delegated responsibility from the Board over: the FP Canada Standards Council Standards of Professional Responsibility; the Competency Profile for CFP[®] Certification and the Competency Profile for QAFP[®] Certification; and the Projection Assumption Guidelines which is responsible for maintaining and updating the Projection Assumption Guidelines.
 Additional information can be found here: FP Canada Committees and Panels